$382.20 Million in Sales Expected for AdvanSix Inc. (NYSE:ASIX) This Quarter

-Equities research analysts expect AdvanSix Inc. (NYSE:ASIX) to report $382.20 million in sales for the current quarter, Zacks reports.
-Two analysts have issued estimates for AdvanSix’s earnings.
-The highest sales estimate is $397.50 million and the lowest is $366.90 million.
-AdvanSix reported sales of $281.91 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 35.6%.
-The company is scheduled to announce its next quarterly earnings results on Friday, October 29th.
+Wall Street analysts expect AdvanSix Inc. (NYSE:ASIX) to announce sales of $382.20 million for the current fiscal quarter, according to Zacks Investment Research.
+Two analysts have made estimates for AdvanSix’s earnings, with the lowest sales estimate coming in at $366.90 million and the highest estimate coming in at $397.50 million.
+AdvanSix reported sales of $281.91 million in the same quarter last year, which indicates a positive year-over-year growth rate of 35.6%.
+The firm is scheduled to announce its next earnings results on Friday, October 29th.

-On average, analysts expect that AdvanSix will report full-year sales of $1.57 billion for the current year, with estimates ranging from $1.53 billion to $1.61 billion.
-For the next financial year, analysts forecast that the company will post sales of $1.54 billion, with estimates ranging from $1.40 billion to $1.68 billion.
-Zacks’ sales averages are an average based on a survey of sell-side research firms that follow AdvanSix.
+On average, analysts expect that AdvanSix will report full year sales of $1.57 billion for the current fiscal year, with estimates ranging from $1.53 billion to $1.61 billion.
+For the next financial year, analysts anticipate that the company will post sales of $1.54 billion, with estimates ranging from $1.40 billion to $1.68 billion.
+Zacks’ sales averages are an average based on a survey of sell-side research firms that that provide coverage for AdvanSix.

-AdvanSix (NYSE:ASIX) last posted its quarterly earnings results on Thursday, July 29th.
-The company reported $1.53 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.08 by $0.45.
-AdvanSix had a return on equity of 21.12% and a net margin of 6.85%.
-The company had revenue of $437.68 million for the quarter, compared to the consensus estimate of $417.80 million.
+AdvanSix (NYSE:ASIX) last released its quarterly earnings data on Thursday, July 29th.
+The company reported $1.53 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.08 by $0.45.
+The firm had revenue of $437.68 million for the quarter, compared to analyst estimates of $417.80 million.
+AdvanSix had a net margin of 6.85% and a return on equity of 21.12%.

-Several institutional investors have recently made changes to their positions in the business.
-BlackRock Inc. lifted its position in AdvanSix by 7.1% in the 1st quarter.
-BlackRock Inc. now owns 4,637,818 shares of the company’s stock valued at $124,385,000 after acquiring an additional 308,615 shares in the last quarter.
-Clarus Group Inc. bought a new position in shares of AdvanSix during the first quarter worth about $4,887,000.
-Barclays PLC grew its holdings in shares of AdvanSix by 4.7% during the first quarter.
-Barclays PLC now owns 40,200 shares of the company’s stock worth $1,078,000 after buying an additional 1,821 shares in the last quarter.
-Victory Capital Management Inc. raised its position in AdvanSix by 81.8% in the 1st quarter.
-Victory Capital Management Inc. now owns 37,024 shares of the company’s stock valued at $993,000 after buying an additional 16,657 shares during the last quarter.
-Finally, Navellier & Associates Inc bought a new stake in AdvanSix in the 2nd quarter valued at approximately $465,000.
-Institutional investors own 82.01% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+First Trust Advisors LP raised its stake in shares of AdvanSix by 6.0% in the 1st quarter.
+First Trust Advisors LP now owns 83,861 shares of the company’s stock valued at $2,396,000 after acquiring an additional 4,767 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank raised its stake in shares of AdvanSix by 98.6% in the 1st quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 3,235 shares of the company’s stock valued at $87,000 after acquiring an additional 1,606 shares during the period.
+Victory Capital Management Inc. raised its stake in shares of AdvanSix by 81.8% in the 1st quarter.
+Victory Capital Management Inc. now owns 37,024 shares of the company’s stock valued at $993,000 after acquiring an additional 16,657 shares during the period.
+Alliancebernstein L.P. grew its holdings in shares of AdvanSix by 3.6% in the first quarter.
+Alliancebernstein L.P. now owns 1,257,482 shares of the company’s stock valued at $33,726,000 after purchasing an additional 43,518 shares in the last quarter.
+Finally, Rhumbline Advisers grew its holdings in shares of AdvanSix by 0.9% in the first quarter.
+Rhumbline Advisers now owns 102,192 shares of the company’s stock valued at $2,741,000 after purchasing an additional 921 shares in the last quarter.
+82.01% of the stock is currently owned by institutional investors.

 AdvanSix Company Profile